 Both gators and crocs in the United States are more afraid of you than you are of them.

-In the state of Florida, alligators and crocodiles are just another part of the native wildlife.
+In the state of Florida, these apex predators are just another part of the native wildlife.
 The best thing you can do is to show them respect and always keep a safe distance.